-Chinese New Year is approaching, the New Year’s Day will be on 16 February and this year is the year of dog.
+Chinese New Year is approaching!
+This New Year’s Day will be on 16 February and is also the year of dog.
 If you are born in 1958, 1970, 1982, 1994 and 2006, having zodiac sign of dog, this year you will be blessed!

 In the New Year’s Day, 16 February, Chinese people have the tradition to give red pocket to wish people a good luck.
 They will share grand meal with family as well as having some culture activities such as watching dragon dance and visiting flower markets.
 Chinese welcome the New Year with joy and pleasure, but do you know there are some things that you should avoid?
 Here below are some examples.